-Remove one of the crosshead screws and cast metal crosshead from the end of a piston rod and fit the connecting rod, as with the coupling rods the two lugs at the rear should point upwards.
-The smaller, rounded end fits to the piston rod and the larger squared end fits over the rear crank pin.
-The rods are cranked because the piston rod is further out from the chassis than the outside crank.
-Fit a 5BA steel washer over the rear crank pin and then slide the connecting rod 'big end' on.
-Push the crosshead screw through the stainless steel crosshead and then through the connecting rod 'little end' and finally screw it into the end of the piston rod.
+Now the connecting rods can be fitted.
+The smaller, rounded end of the connecting rod fits to the piston rod, and the larger squared end fits over the rear crank pin.
+The two lugs on the squared end of the rod should be to the top, and the single lug to the bottom.
+The rods are cranked, as the piston rod is further out from the chassis than the outside crank.
+Fit a 5BA steel washer over the rear crank pin then slide the connecting rod 'big end' on.
+Push the crosshead screw through the stainless steel crosshead then through the connecting rod 'little end' and finally screw it into the end of the piston rod.

 Repeat for the other side then rotate the wheels to check that it all operates smoothly.

 You will now feel the resistance of the pistons sliding up and down the cylinders, though there should be no tight spots.
 We are now ready to move onto the valve gear.